wildlifetrusts/nextdoornature/content/guides/en/how-to-make-your-own-compost.md

   lots of languages?
 If you want to tell us your story, we'd love to hear from you.
 ---
+'Composting' is a natural process that takes bits of vegetables or plants, plus paper and cardboard, and lets it rot down to become compost – which is lovely stuff that can help make your soil better.
+Everything decays naturally anyway, but composting uses tricks and tips to make it happen faster.

 ## Why do you need compost?

 Over time, growing things will take some of the nutrients out of soil.
 Compost is like a snack for your garden, giving it a boost of energy.